Clyde Muirshiel Regional Park: Origins

 Originally a grouse shooting estate, based around Muirshiel House - a shooting lodge among Duchal Moor and Queenside Moor.
 The estate passed through a number of owners including Lord Howard of Glossop, the Marquess Conyngham.
 Lord Howard of Glossop sold part of the estate to the county council and to a mining company in the late 1930s and early 1940s.
 The remainder was sold to Renfrewshire County Council in 1952.

 A Regional Park designation for the area was first proposed in 1947.
 However it was 20 years later that Renfrewshire County Council proposed the Renfrewshire Regional Park and implemented a programme to manage an area of 30000 acre including the creation of Muirshiel Country Park in June 1970.
 Castle Semple Water Park followed in 1971 and the Cornalees Bridge Visitor Centre opened in 1973.
 Responsibility for the parks was taken over by Strathclyde Regional Council in 1975 before the Clyde Muirshiel Park Authority came into existence in 1990.
-Today the Authority's committee comprises councillors from the three local authorities as well as NatureScot.
+The Park Authority oversaw the running of the Park until it was disbanded in 2021.
+Each local council is now responsible for their section of the Regional Park within their catchment.
+The Park stretches across Inverclyde, Renfrewshire and North Ayrshire councils.

 Facilities within the park

 Two Country Parks with visitors centres are located within the regional park at Castle Semple Loch and Muirshiel, together with a separate visitors centre, the Greenock Cut Centre, at Cornalees Bridge, Loch Thom, to explain the Greenock Cut.

 An outdoor activity centre and boat and bike hire facilities are based at Castle Semple.

-Barnbrock hosts a campsite, and community woodlands are to be found at Locherwoods and Outerwards.
+Community woodlands are to be found at Locherwoods and Outerwards.
 The sandy beach at Lunderston Bay is connected by a shore walk along the coast to Inverkip.
 Loch Thom and the Greenock cut provide easy walks in a context of industrial history, and the Collegiate church and Castle Semple are of interest to historians of an earlier era.
 There are numerous other sites, such as the Haylie Brae, with car parking for visitors to enjoy picnics, good views, wildlife, walks and cycles, and wide opportunities for hillwalking, with Hill of Stake the highest point of the park at 522 m.